JirunDev/ESC-Every-Second-Count/README.md

 ## **License Info:**

 This project was created only for study and research use.
-You cannot sell this project, nor ones with any components from this project.
+You cannot sell this project nor any components from this project.

 **Scripts:**
 - The movement controller is mainly based on Leprawel's Pakour Controller Script with modifications: